Giza Studio Masterpiece Blend 2003

 Giza Studio Masterpiece Blend 2003 is the third greatest hits album by Giza Studio recording label.
-It is also final album from the compilation series annual releases.
+It is the final album from the compilation series annual releases.
 It was released on 17 December 2003.
-The album features list of songs from voting inquiry by listeners.
+The album features a list of songs from voting inquiry by listeners.

-Giza Studio Masterpiece Blend 2004 has been scheduled to be released along with track list made available to public, however due to known reasons, the release was canceled.
+Giza Studio Masterpiece Blend 2004 was scheduled to be released but was canceled.

-In 2010, after fraud scandal with Azumi Uehara is nowadays album out of print.

-Charting
+Charts

-The album debuted at #33 on the Oricon Weekly Albums Chart, selling more than 17,000 copies in first week.
+The album debuted at No. 33 on the Oricon Weekly Albums Chart, selling more than 17,000 copies in its first week.